 (3) This regulation does not prevent the Chief Officer from also taking action under regulation 43 to cancel a licence.

+[Regulation 44 amended in Gazette 5 Feb 2016 p.
+363-4.]

 45. Suspension or cancellation, general matters

 (1) If the Chief Officer suspends or cancels a licence, the holder must return it to the Chief Officer within 14 days after the date of receiving the notice.